YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 # [Raise3D Pro2](https://www.raise3d.com/products/pro2-3d-printer/)
 Bought 2nd hand for $2600.
-Instruction is based on the Cura Slicer which is tree support capable.
-a temporary value = 0.1;  //comments
+Instruction is based on the Cura Slicer which has the Tree Support Structure. a temporary value = 0.1;  //comments
 > Filament Diameter = 1.75mm; // a permanent setting